 Manufacturers also need to get creative in their efforts to attract workers by meeting them where they’re at today – not in the newspaper, radio, TV or billboards, but online.
 The more effective way to connect, especially with millennials, is through social media.
 Keep in mind that younger generations today aren’t looking just for a career; they’re looking for a positive culture focused on employee and community wellbeing.
 Use video to highlight the benefits of working for your organization, and promote your workplace culture as a primary asset.

 Keeping Up With – and Utilizing – New Technologies

 Automation, the Industrial Internet of Things (IIoT), robotics, cloud computing and more...technology is advancing at warp speed, and most manufacturers struggle to keep up, let alone stay on the leading edge.
 By the time many IT departments have gone through the process of researching, getting approval, purchasing and installing new technology, a faster and more agile solution may have already emerged.

 Robust manufacturing marketing strategies generate sales-qualified leads by building trust through relevant blogs, case studies, eBooks, infographics and other helpful resources.
-Once that trust is built through online engagement, those leads are more likely to engage on a personal level by requesting a free consultation or assessment.
-Creating all that content takes time, and a high level of expertise is needed to help map out your buyer’s journey and make your organization’s content rank higher in search engine results.
+Once that trust is built through online engagement and leads are nurtured through the sales funnel, those leads are more likely to engage on a personal level by requesting a free consultation, demo, assessment or other offer from the company.

 Tammy Borden is a copywriter at Weidert Group.
 With a lengthy background in insurance marketing and nonprofits, Tammy has in-depth knowledge of digital content creation and writing for a variety of industries.